 Simple Minds For A Complex World

-Cialdini also tells us of a jewel store who was only able to sell unsold merchandise when they doubled the price by mistake instead of halving them.
+Cialdini also tells us of a jewel store that was only able to sell unsold merchandise when they doubled the price by mistake instead of halving them.

 And he tells us of turkeys acting either aggressively or nurturing depending on which chirp was played.